lab64makerspace/intro2PCBdesign/Week_1/Week_1_Activity/README.md

 What do you notice?

 *********************
-Lead discussion....
+Discussion....
-0.100" hole centers
+* 0.100" hole centers
-0.300" center spacing
+* 0.300" center spacing
-"Rails"
+* "Rails"
-Soldermask
+* Soldermask
-Pad shape
+* Pad shape
-Hole size
+* Hole size
-etc., etc.,
+* Other things...
 ********************

 OK, so now what is our approach?